HMJiangGatech/GSOC2018DOC/README.md

 ## Details of your coding project

 The student developer will first do code refactoring.
-The code of the core part should be implemneted by C/C++ and under the support of *Eigen* library.
-At the same time extansive benchmarking code should be written to ensure the correctness thoughout the development.
-Next student will implement an efficient proximal Newton solver with novel active set updating strategies in R for a class of sparse learning problems, including sparse undirected graphical model estimation (*Huge*), and nonparametric regression and classification model with functional penalty (*SAM*).
+The code of the core part should be implemented by C/C++ and under the support of *Eigen* library.
+At the same time extensive benchmarking code should be written to ensure the correctness throughout the development.
+Next student will implement an efficient proximal Newton solver with novel active set updating strategies in R for a class of sparse learning problems, including sparse undirected graphical model estimation (*Huge*), and nonparametric regression and classification model with functional penalties (*SAM*).
 We aim to improve the performance of existing solvers in terms of CPU time and estimation accuracy on real and synthetic datasets.
 Then an unbiased statistical inference module will be implemented for *Huge*.
 Detailed documentation describing the algorithm and its theoretical properties will be provided in the vignettes.

 ## Expected impact

 *Huge*(>161k downloads)  and *SAM* (>13k downloads) are popular R package for sparse learning.
 With the delivered solvers and function module, these two packages that can solve a wide class of sparse learning problems under the same algorithmic framework and achieve state-of-the-art performance on each individual problem in terms of CPU time and estimation error.
-Updated *Huge* will also be the first R package that provides inference module for sparse graphical model.
+Updated *Huge* will also be the first R package that provides inference module for the sparse graphical model.

 ## Mentors